If you’re not sleeping well, you’re not alone—the major hormonal changes involved in menopause can indeed wreak havoc on sleep.

 Sleep issues are frequently reported both in the years before and after menopause.
-Whereas around 12 percent of women have sleep complaints on average, this number jumps to 40 percent for women in their late 40s and early 50s.
-So let’s examine what’s to blame — and what you can do about it.
+While around 12 percent of women of all ages have sleep complaints on average, this number jumps to 40 percent for women in their late 40s and early 50s.
+So let’s examine what’s to blame—and what you can do about it.

 Top sleep disturbances